marco671/freecodecampguam.github.io/bootcamp.md

 * recommend / force people to group up to make the projects?
 Maybe even to go through the curriculum?
 * choose some set projects that we can recommend, go through how their structure should be beforehand and define sections that could be delegated to people to help with teamwork?
 Nudge them that direction when they go through it? ... not sounding like such a great idea anymore.
 * Pi/parts as prizes at least.
-* have sponsors donate parts (old parts or new) to the game cabinets after the bootcamp and in exchange we put their logos and such on the game cabinet they sponsored?
+* have sponsors donate parts/Pis (old parts or new) to the game cabinets after the bootcamp and in exchange we put their logos and such on the game cabinet they sponsored?
+    * have the teams present their game idea and designs to the sponsors and have the sponsors choose "teams"? kinda like a competition between sponsors